MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-docker/manage-windows-dockerfile.md

     Remove-Item c:\python-3.5.1.exe -Force
 ```

-For more information about the escape parser directive, see [Escape Parser Directive on Docker.com](https://docs.docker.com/engine/reference/builder/#escape).
+For more information about the escape parser directive, see [Escape parser directive](https://docs.docker.com/engine/reference/builder/#escape).

 ## PowerShell in Dockerfile

-### PowerShell Commands
+### PowerShell cmdlets

-PowerShell commands can be run in a Dockerfile using the `RUN` operation.
+PowerShell cmdlets can be run in a Dockerfile with the `RUN` operation.

 ```dockerfile
 FROM microsoft/windowsservercore